7Information about Navigation in Ice

 Means must be provided to clear the sea bays if they do become blocked by ice.
-There are several design features which can ease or eliminate these problems:
+There are several design features which can ease operation or eliminate these problems:

-- High and low inlet grilles can be provided as far apart as possible.
+a)High and low inlet grilles can be provided as far apart as possible.

-- Weir-type sea inlet boxes will overcome the problem of suction pipe clogging.
-The principal is commonly used in Baltic icebreakers.
+b)Weir-type sea inlet boxes will overcome the problem of suction pipe clogging.
+The principle is commonly used by icebreakers in the Baltic Sea.
 The suction is separated from the sea inlet grilles by a vertical plate weir.
 Any ice entering the box can float to the top and is unlikely to be drawn back down to the suction level.

-- De-icing return(s) can be arranged to feed steam or hot water to the sea inlet box top, where frazil ice may have accumulated, or directly to the cooling system suction where a blockage may have occurred.
+c)De-icing return(s) can be arranged to feed steam or hot water to the sea inlet box top, where frazil ice may have accumulated, or directly to the cooling system suction where a blockage may have occurred.

-- Ballast water recirculation through the cooling water system allows ballast tanks to be used as coolers, alleviating any need to use blocked sea inlet boxes.
+d)Ballast water recirculation through the cooling water system allows ballast tanks to be used as coolers, alleviating any need to use blocked sea inlet boxes.
 It should be noted that, while this solution is effective, it is usually a short-term solution unless vast quantities of ballast water are available or if the ship is fitted with shell circulation coolers because the recirculated ballast water will become too warm for effective cooling.

-- Means should be provided to clear the systems manually of blockage by ice.
+e)Means should be provided to clear the systems manually of blockage by ice.